alvaro4356/FibonacciAPIRest/README.md

 5. Run Solution and automatic the browser will open.
 6. On the url showed in the browser will add the index "n" asked for next the program show the result.

+## Algorithm Description:
+The algorithm code is written in the "ValluesController.cs" section, Controllers folder.
+Two cases are handled:
+a) In case the index n entered is any of the first two positions of the Fibonacci series
+b) If the index n entered is greater than or equal to 2.

+For case a, two if are used to identify n and then display the result in the browser.

+For case b, the variables a,b,c,k and a for-loop are used.
+The for loop is used to go over and operate the fibonacci serie.
+The variable k marks the beginning of the position of the Fibonacci serie, which is 2.
+It also acts as an accountant.
+The variable c is an accumulator that displays the final result.
+The variables a and b store the information of the last 2 values of the series.

 ## Optimization:
 A better solution is make a form with labels, textbox and button, for